TheBongoCats/Kolibri/README.md

 # Welcome to Kolibri Alternative User Interface

-Here you can find all information about the new Kolibri front-eтd created by the BongoCats team.
+Here you can find all information about the new Kolibri front-end created by the BongoCats team.

 ## Who we are?